kuzzleio/documentation-old/src/sdk-reference/user/update.md

 ---

-## Return value
+## Return Value

 Returns the `User` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to the updated version of this object
+Returns the updated version of this object.